nasa-jpl/jeme/HOW_IT_WORKS.md

 ## Conclusion

-The JPL's Earth Modeling Enterprise (JEME) Publication Dashboard represents a comprehensive solution for scientific citation analysis, combining modern web technologies with advanced machine learning and LLM capabilities.
+The JPL's Earth Modeling Enterprise (JEME) Dashboard represents a comprehensive solution for scientific citation analysis, combining modern web technologies with advanced machine learning and LLM capabilities.
 The modular architecture ensures maintainability and extensibility, while the multi-model support provides flexibility for diverse research domains.
 The system successfully bridges the gap between raw citation data and actionable insights through intelligent processing and intuitive visualization.